Youngerman Center Preschool Program

 Call 716-673-3203 to reach the Youngerman Center

-> - The curriculum infuses language-enriched activities that cover instruction in all the developmental domains.
+- The curriculum infuses social/emotional and language-enriched activities that cover instruction in all the developmental domains.

-> - Inherent in the program philosophy is the belief that skills are acquired on a continuum more so then at expected developmental milestones.
+- Inherent in the program philosophy is the belief that skills are acquired on a continuum more so than at expected developmental milestones.

-> - Each child’s skills are evaluated on a continual base, and instruction is individualized to meet his/her particular needs.
+- Each child’s skills are evaluated on a continual base, and instruction is individualized to meet his/her particular needs.

 - This provides the opportunity for children to move faster or slower along the continuum, depending on his/her unique learning style and ability.

 - The in-person program is in operation Monday - Thursday from 8:30-11:00 am during the Fall, Spring, and Summer I semesters.
 Preschool is not in session during SUNY Fredonia breaks and National holidays.

 - The program is taught by three graduate Speech-Language Pathology students in the CDS masters program and overseen by a licensed Speech-Language Pathology clinical supervisor who also acts as a classroom teacher and program coordinator.

 - Preschool instruction is hands-on encompassing multisensory activities for all developmental and educational domains with a focus on social/emotional, language, and early literacy.